 Take your trash and unusable items to the trash area.
 Anything left in a room trash can, on top of a room trash can, in a trash bag, or in the hallway is considered trash and will be disposed of.
 If you have large broken items please throw them out to avoid charges.
 Useable non-bedding items should go to clean sweep.

 Ask your custodian for trash bags, brooms, or vacuums to make sure your room has been left in “broom clean condition” meaning:

 - swept clean after their belongings have been removed

 You should return your key to Campus Safety before you leave to avoid late or re-keying fees.
 You should not leave your key in your room or give it to a friend to return.
 Check the Access Control website for information on the fees associated with not returning your key on time.

 Make sure you return your library books and media to stay free of fees.
 You can see the Fines & Replacement costs on the Library website.

 Move Out Assistance

-As students depart campus at the end of the winter term, students will be allowed to accept assistance from two external community members/helpers if needed to remove their belongings from residential spaces.
-All visitors to campus, including those assisting with move out, are expected to comply with the following general regulations for visitors to campus.
+As students depart campus, students will be allowed to accept assistance from two external community members/helpers if needed to remove their belongings from residential spaces.
+All visitors to campus, including those assisting with move-out, are expected to comply with the following general regulations for visitors to campus.

 Guest Testing and Vaccination Policy